DByte308/remote-screens-for-gnu-screen/README.md

   <img src="icon.png" alt="term glyph" width="100">
 </p>

-*Also known as TSfI.
-Formerly "Remote Screens for GNU Screen".*

 TSfI keeps your remote terminal sessions within reach.
 It is a KDE Plasma 6 panel widget that shows what is running on remote computers and lets you jump